hervenivon/awesome-discoveries/README.md

 ### Data science

-* Dataviz:
+#### Data management

+* [DVC](https://dvc.org/doc/dvc-philosophy/core-features) - A neat structured approach to the data science workflow management aiming to become a standard as git has become in the development workflow.

+#### Dataviz

 * [Edward Tufte’s The Visual Display of Quantitative Information](https://amzn.to/2ROaWUl) - The first book to read when you are entering the world of data visualization.
 * [3rd Wave Data Visualization](https://towardsdatascience.com/3rd-wave-data-visualization-824c5dc84967) - Elijah Meeks author of [semiotic](https://github.com/emeeks/semiotic) - A react + d3.js library, a famous combo I experienced with success and pleasure - points to problems into the current landscape of data visualization.
+* [PCA, t-SNE, and UMAP: Modern Approaches to Dimension Reduction](https://www.reddit.com/r/datascience/comments/8rfrqg/pca_tsne_and_umap_modern_approaches_to_dimension/) - You always have too many dimension to play with, and a picture still worth a thousand words.
+Here enters dimension reduction algorithms
+* [Dataviz Collection](https://www.pinterest.fr/acatonrails/data-viz/) - I'm collecting things a lot, here is my personnal collection of inspiring Datavizualisation.
-  * Beware of the answers you'll find and always skeptic first.
+* Beware of the answers you'll find and always be skeptic first.
 That a service you owe yourself:
   * [Curve Fitting](https://xkcd.com/2048/) - A drawing worths a thousand words.
   * [Importance of Skepticism in Data Science](https://jhu-advdatasci.github.io/2018/lectures/12-being-skeptical.html) - This long code detailed lecture aims at illustrating the bias that you might follow when you are interpreting data you have manipulated. _(`R`)_
-* Data management:
-  * [DVC](https://dvc.org/doc/dvc-philosophy/core-features) - A neat structured approach to the data science workflow management aiming to become a standard as git has become in the development workflow.

 ### Development